-Research shows that people with a strong social network-which consists of relationships-have better lives.
 The word relationship has been limited in recent years to mean only "intimate" relationships, but this is misleading.

-There are many different types of relationship in any adult person's life: family, friends, co-workers, acquaintances, neighbors, and service providers, just to name a few.
+There are many different types of relationship in any adult person's life: family, friends, co-workers, acquaintances, neighbors, professional service providers, and boyfriends/ girlfriends, just to name a few.

-Of course, it also includes the romantic kind.
+It also includes romantic relationships and falling in love.
 Falling in love is an experience that in many ways defines us as human beings.
-Just like everyone else, individuals with intellectual and developmental disabilities (IDD) also long for this transformative experience.